-After pouring, protect your soap from air during the entire saponification process.
+After pouring, protect your soap from air during the entire saponifcation process, until the soap has completely cooled.
 This is the most effective way to prevent soda ash, in my opinion.

 Put a lid on your mold before you insulate.
 My “lid” is just a thick piece of plywood I place over my mold.
 Make sure the lid isn’t actually touching the surface of the soap, though.

 In cooler weather, or in soap recipes that I’ve had problems with ashing before, I leave soap in the mold for at least three entire days, and often more than a week, before uncovering.

 The batches which I rush and open the lid earlier come out of the mold beautiful only to develop ash hours later.
 Again, this happens mostly in the winter months so I speculate it’s a temperature fluctuation thing.